bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2022/lightning-panel.md

 Lisa Neigut: 00:25:28

 Yeah, hang on, let me finish this thought really fast, and then we can loop back around to what an HTLC is.
-But the general idea then is with Taproot, you'd be able to use tweaks to use unique identifiers per hop, such that if for some reason someone's running multiple nodes, or your payment looped through the same node multiple times before reaching its destination, every payment that went through would be, you wouldn't be able to correlate it to any other particular hop that it made, so to speak.
+But the general idea then is with Taproot, you'd be able to use tweaks to use unique identifiers per hop, such that if for some reason someone's running multiple nodes, or your payment looped through the same node multiple times before reaching its destination, you wouldn't be able to correlate it to any other particular hop that it made, so to speak.
 Yeah, okay, so what is a HTLC?
 Rene, do you want to take this one?